Dustin Hogue

-Dustin Hogue (born June 30, 1992) is an American professional basketball player for Promitheas Patras of the Greek Basket League and the EuroCup.
+Dustin Hogue (born June 30, 1992) is an American professional basketball player for Pallacanestro CantùPallacanestro Cantù of the Serie A2.
 He played college basketball for Indian Hills Community College and Iowa State Cyclones.
 Hogue entered the 2015 NBA draft, but was not selected in the draft's two rounds.

 High school career

 Hogue played high school basketball at Lincoln in Yonkers, New York.
 He was ranked as the No. 208 player in New York.

 College career

 Indian Hills

-Hogue chose to play college basketball for Indian Hils college after finishing highschool at Lincoln High School.
+Hogue chose to play college basketball for Indian Hills college after finishing highschool at Lincoln High School.
 As a sophomore, he averaged 12.9 points and 5.4 rebounds in 25 games making 49.4 percent of his shots from the field.
 He was named in the Second-Team All-Region XI.
 His team went 24–1 in the 25 games he appeared in.
 As a freshman, he averaged 10.6 points and 5.7 rebounds.
-Indian Hils finished seventh at the NJCAA Division I national tournament in 2012.
+Indian Hills finished seventh at the NJCAA Division I national tournament in 2012.